mojudev/mojudev/README.md

 ## What I Can Help You With

-- 🖥️ Web development projects (frontend and backend).
+- 🖥️ Web development projects (Javascript, Bootstrap)
-- 📊 Digital analytics (Google Analytics 4, Adobe Analytics, Segment, GTM).
+- 📊 Digital analytics (GA4, Adobe Analytics, Twilio Segment, GTM).
-- 📈 Data analysis and visualization using tools like BigQuery and Looker Studio.
+- 📈 Data analysis (SQL, Python) and visualization using tools like BigQuery and Looker Studio.
 - 🔧 Setting up tracking and measurement protocols for apps and websites.

----

-## My Tools of Choice

-- **Languages:** JavaScript, Python, SQL.
-- **Tools:** GA4, Segment.io, Adobe Analytics, BigQuery, Looker Studio.
-- **Platforms:** Web and mobile app tracking (Android, iOS).

 ---